baobach/mlfinpy/docs/FractionalDifferentiated.rst

 Implementation
 --------------

-The following function implemented in mlfinlab can be used to achieve stationarity with maximum memory representation.
+The following function implemented in **Mlfin.py** can be used to achieve stationarity with maximum memory representation.

+.. py:currentmodule:: mlfinpy.util.frac_diff
 .. autofunction::  plot_min_ffd

 Example